somepago/saint/README.md

->📋  This repository is the official implementation of
+This repository is the official PyTorch implementation of SAINT.
+Find the paper on [arxiv](https://arxiv.org/abs/2106.01342)

 # SAINT: Improved Neural Networks for Tabular Data via Row Attention and Contrastive Pre-Training

 ![Overview](pipeline.png)

 ## Requirements